Home » Furniture Makeover » Navy Blue Sewing Cabinet Makeover

 Vintage Sewing Machine Cabinet Makeover

-MCM sewing cabinet makeover
+MCM sewing cabinet before

 I got a good deal on this mid-century modern sewing cabinet.
 Almost exactly one year later, I dragged it out and worked on it.
 It was early December, and I had just finished working on my DIY laundry cart.
 I suppose that’s why I was drawn to the navy blue.

-Remove hardware
+Remove Hardware

 remove hardware from vintage sewing cabinet